Hedd Audio HEDDphone D1

 Lifting that first panel reveals simple, confident branding before the main event comes into view: a custom carry case seated inside the box.

-Opening the case reveals the D1 nestled securely inside.
 The package includes the headphone itself, a 2m textile-covered premium cable terminating in dual 3.5mm mono connectors, and a 6.35mm adapter.

 Taking the D1 out of the case for the first time, the combination of materials and finish gives an immediate impression of a tool built to work rather than merely to impress on a shelf — which, given HEDD Audio’s professional heritage, feels exactly right.